rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 2. HAL - Hardware Abstraction layer
 3. PQ - Picture Quality
 4. SOC - System on chip
+5. OEM - Original Equipment Manufacturer
+6. ALS - Auto Light Sensor
+7. CS - Control Setting

 ## Description

 TV Settings HAL is an abstract layer, which provides APIs to Modify/Control the Picture quality parameters, dimming modes and auto backlight modes.

 ![TV Settings HAL diagram](images/tv_settings_hal_architecture.PNG)

-TvSettings-hal initialize the HAL API's with picture quality modes for specific platforms and initiates communication with Picture Quality drivers.

 # Component Runtime Execution Requirements

+Once the application is activated, it initialize the TVSettings HAL APIS with picture quality modes for specific platforms and initiates communication with Picture Quality drivers.
 SOC is responsible for handling the PQ settings at the end device as per the request from application via TV Settings HAL.
-RDK Middleware has to monitor the response continuosly from the drivers upon requesting a settings change in TV.
-Failure to meet these requirements will likely result in tvError_t messages.

 ## Initialization and Startup

 TvSettings HAL API will be initialized by ControlSettings Thunder plugin.
-RDK-V middleware expected to have complete control over the life cycle over the TV Settings HAL module.
-TVSettings HAL is used by FactoryHal and MHal for White balancing purpose.
-ControlSettings Thunder plugin will first initialize by setting all the Picture Quality parameters
- 1. Initialize the TV Settings HAL using the function: tvInit (int *) before configuring any parameters using get/set functions.
+ 1. TV Settings HAL initialized by Control Setting plugin via tvInit().
- 2. The TV Settings HAL will set all the Picture Quality parameters for different content format and picture modes from the tvsettings.ini file as part of initialization.
-The file allmodes.conf decides the supported formats, picture modes, dimming modes, resolution etc.,
+ 2. The TV Settings HAL get/set methods which will be used by Control Setting plugin to set/get/reset induvidual PQ params.
+ 3. The file /etc/tv/allmodes.conf decides the supported formats, picture modes, dimming modes,dvModes,HDRModes,HLGModes, resolution etc.,
+ 4. ALS thread using tvsettings-hal to setBacklight() based on room light level.
- 3. We can then configure the Picture Quality parameters such as Brightness, Contrast, Hue, ColorTemp, RGB Gain values etc., for different Picture Quality modes using the get/set functions.
+ 5. Other Picture Quality parameters such as Brightness, Contrast, Hue, ColorTemp, RGB Gain values etc., for different Picture Quality modes can be configured using the TV Setting HAL get/set API's.
- 4. We can also reset the parameters to the default value(set by config file) using the reset functions.
- 5. Once the required Picture Quality params are configured, we can terminate the TV Settings HAL instace using tvTerm().
+ 6. TV Settings HAL instance can be terminated using tvTerm().

-Need to call the function sequence in above order so that the system behaves in a deterministic manner, every time.

 ## Threading Model

-There is no requirement for the interface to be thread safe.
+TV Setting HAL is not required to be thread safe, implementation is vendor specific.

 ## Process Model

-TV ControlSettings Thunder plugin will take care of Initializing TV Settings HAL component.
-At any point of time a single instance of TVMgr will exist to respond to any requests to configure the Picture Quality parameters from application.
+The interface is expected to support a single instantiation with a single process.

 ## Memory Model

-The TV settings HAL is handling the pointers in heap memory for each of the parameters to be set/get.
-For asynchronous updates, HAL will pass message buffer in the callback and client is responsible to copy to its internal buffer before callback is returned.
+The application is responsible to allocate, own the memory and clean up.

 ## Power Management Requirements